Justinfungi/Resume/Opencv_face_Recognition_model/README.md

 # OpenCV Project
-##waiting for development
+**waiting for development **
-to detect cats, dogs, or other animals faces<br>
+to detect faces
 using real-time camera
+to achieve home-made facial recognization